 Parents often wonder about their children’s creativity.
 Are children naturally creative or is something needed to bring out their creative side?
 Are there the haves and the have-nots, or is there another way of thinking about this?

 Can creativity be taught?

-Research done on the matter suggest that creativity is a skill that can be taught, and even assessed.
-Some people, however, believe that creativity already lies within all of us, and you just have to find ways to ignite the creative spark.
+Well, the long answer is: maybe?
+The short answer is… maybe not.
+Some research done on the matter suggests that yes, creativity is a skill that can be taught, and even assessed!
+But others are of the mindset that creativity already lies within all of us, and you just have to find ways to ignite the creative spark.

 To that end, below are some suggestions for leaders and employers to encourage the creative spirit in their employees.

 Get out of the office